sasp1/AI_MAS/readme-searchclient.txt

     Note that this JVM option must be set in the Java command that invokes the *server*:
         $ java -Dsun.java2d.opengl=true -jar ../server.jar -l ../levels/SAD1.lvl -c "java searchclient.SearchClient" -g 150 -t 300
     See http://docs.oracle.com/javase/8/docs/technotes/guides/2d/flags.html for more information.

+If you want to benchmark your branch against the initial state of the project do > git checkout initial-state-of-the-project